 |Fall River||SouthCoast Life Science Technology Park|

-The Chapter 43E Expedited State Permitting Program was established by Section 107 of Chapter 240 of the Acts of 2010 and signed into law by Governor Patrick on August 5, 2010.
+The Chapter 43E Expedited State Permitting Program was established by Section 107 of Chapter 240 of the Acts of 2010 and signed into law on August 5, 2010.

 The Expedited State Permitting Program promotes the expedited state permitting of commercial, industrial, and mixed-use projects on sites designated as a "Priority Development Site" under M.G.L. c.
 43D and "Growth District" by EOHED.
 The program requires all state agencies, commissions, departments, and other state entities responsible for issuing permits for projects proposed on such sites to review and take final action on a permit application within a time period defined under M.G.L. c.
 43E or else the permit is automatically granted.
 The program also encourages state permit issuing authorities to work together, wherever possible, to streamline the permit review process.